ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 It is important to note, however, that some columns in the generated data may contain missing values, even if no noise has been added to the data, simply because the column is not applicable to every row.
-Columns that may have missing values regardless of noise include unit number, street number, and any related to spouse or dependents in the 1040 tax data, for example.
+Columns that may have missing values regardless of noise include unit number, street number, and any columns pertaining to spouse or dependents in the 1040 tax dataset, for example.
 In these cases where fields are blank even without noise, missing values are also represented by :code:`numpy.nan`.

 This noise type is called :code:`leave_blank` in the configuration.
 It takes one parameter: